If you want to be a professional graphic designer when it comes to logotype, there are five golden guidelines you must follow.

 Rule 1: Don't Do This

 In one episode, the contestants were divided into two groups, each of which had to produce a branding identity and logo solution for a baby food company.
-One of the logos presented in the episode shown below.
+One of the logos presented in the episode is shown below.

 The Remedy